Starting the important conversations

 Are these regularly reviewed by the board as part of the governance calendar?

 • The safety and wellbeing of our employees is our highest priority.
-We are committed to providing a safe and inclusive work environment for all employees.
+We are committed to providing a safe and respectful culture for all employees.

 • Harassment of any kind is considered serious misconduct and may be grounds for dismissal.

-• We have a comprehensive list of policies in place, including: List your relevant Codes of Conduct, reporting protocols, whistleblower policies, support frameworks [including EAP] and other relevant measures.
+• We have a comprehensive list of policies in place, including: [List your relevant Codes of Conduct, reporting protocols, whistle-blower policies, support frameworks (including EAP) and other relevant measures].
+Each of these policies have been or are being reviewed and updated to reflect the new federal positive duty to prevent sexual harassment and related inappropriate conduct.

-• Regular reports on all aspects of workplace safety, including sexual harassment, are provided to the board, audit and risk committee/other committees.
+• Regular reports on all aspects of workplace safety, including sexual harassment and related inappropriate conduct, are provided to [the board, audit and risk committee/other committees].

 • Serious matters are elevated to the board immediately.